mmiz02/portfoliomachinelearning/team-project.md

 - Handling missing review data by imputing zero values<br>
 - Applying log transformations to price to address skewness<br>

-Exploratory analydid was done to understand how pricing varies across boroughs and room types.
+Exploratory analysis was done to understand how pricing varies across boroughs and room types.
 This revealed strong structural differences, particularly between Manhattan and outer boroughs, as well as between entire homes, entire rooms, and shared rooms.
 This is shown in Figure 1 below.

 ### Machine Learning Approach
 We applied multiple classical machine learning techniques: